ssvlabs/ssv-liquidator/monitoring/README.md

 ## Setting up the Dashboard
 To setup the dashboard:

-1. Click the Plus icon on the left panel to create a new dashboard.
+1. Click `New`.
-2. Click 'Import'.
+2. Click `Import`.
-3. Click 'Upload .json file' in the 'Import via panel json'.
+3. Click 'Upload .json file' in the 'Import dashboard'.
 4. Select the grafana.json file from the monitoring/ folder.
-5. Click 'Load'.
+5. Click 'Import'.